potchy/wavtogg/README.md

 # wavtogg

 .wav to .ogg bulk converter with encoding filters and backup support.
+Requires FFmpeg.
 Windows only.

 ## convert